 The signal processing step has one goal, that is to extract the right information from the raw electrical signal into an actionable information for the user.

-Upstream, General filtering has been commonly used early in the processing pipeline, often close to the ADC via DSPs and FPGAs, to remove unwanted noise from RF signals while preserving the bandwidth of interest [Assef et al., 2019b, Levesque and Sawan, 2009], so to ensure a clean signal for further processing.
+Upstream, general filtering has been commonly used early in the processing pipeline, often close to the ADC via DSPs and FPGAs, to remove unwanted noise from RF signals while preserving the bandwidth of interest [Assef et al., 2019b, Levesque and Sawan, 2009], so to ensure a clean signal for further processing.

-Deconvolution as point source object is scanned with an ultrasound transducer, it will be not be represented as a sharp point but as a blurred smear.
-The size of the blur in relation to the actual dimension of the point source is a measure of the resolution of the system.
-To record this behaviour, a point-spread function (PSF) is measured, i.e., the "impulse response" of the system.
-Knowing a system’s PSF makes improving the image resolution an inverse problem [Jensen et al., 1993, Dalitz et al., 2015].
-It establishes the possibility of recursively reconstructing the true position of the point source through deconvolution [Dalitz et al., 2015].

 Once the signal is cleaned, it is possible to extract the information from the radio-frequency signal, which is provided by the envelope detection step.
 Is transforms the RF signal into a human-readable image, for example using a Hilbert transform.
 Different envelope-detection methods and algorithms have been explored in DSPs and FPGAs [Chang et al., 2007, Assef et al., 2019a, Assef et al., 2018].

+At this stage, and for B-Mode imaging, deconvolution can be used to remove the usual blur of a single point image, due to the transducer geometry.
+The size of the blur in relation to the actual dimension of the point source is a measure of the resolution of the system.
+To record this behaviour, a point-spread function ) is measured, i.e., the "impulse response" of the system.
+Knowing a system’s PSF makes improving the image resolution an inverse problem [Jensen et al., 1993, Dalitz et al., 2015], and establishes the possibility of recursively reconstructing the true position and shape of the point through deconvolution [Dalitz et al., 2015].

 Once the image is assembled, Amplitude compression can be used to further reduce transfer rates needs between hardware and software, which are often a bottleneck.
 In this sense, having upstream compression would alleviate these bottlenecks [Soto-Cajiga et al., 2012, Akkala et al., 2014b].
 Alternatives [Akkala et al., 2014a, Boonleelakul et al., 2013] include adjusting high electronics dynamic ranges (12 bits and more) to the 8 bits of LCDs and CRTs, for example using the ITU-T G.711 standard (or the a-law) used in sound compression.

 Image reconstruction is the last step to reconstruct a human-readable images.
 In the case of mechanical sweeping of an imaging area or volume, the scanned data may not correspond to a Cartesian grid, so a coordinate mapping step, called scan conversion, is often necessary before displaying the captured image.
 Several algorithms have been developed to tackle this issue [Ophir and Maklad, 1979], with a focus on real-time requirements [Csány et al., 2019].